The Nova Scotia Women’s History Society (NSWHS) presents: Dialogues

 Recovering details of Black women’s contributions on the Canadian home front is an important part of this work, not the least because the focus has remained almost exclusively on documenting the contributions made by white women.
 However, recovering details of Black women’s wartime activities can prove a difficult undertaking given the sparsity of traditional archival documentation, and the passing of oral histories from living memory.
 In this presentation, I speak to some of the challenges I have encountered with Canadian archives while attempting to reconstruct stories of Black women’s wartime work.
 I also identify strategies that I am employing to mitigate these challenges.

-Dialogues, as its name implies, is not a lecture series but offers a new format.
 As well as the talk by Dr. Simpson, there will be a panel of experts in Black Canadian history.
 They will discuss the challenges involved in researching the history of groups such as Black women, when they are absent from the archives and other historical records.

 Dr. Simpson will talk about her research and the strategies she is using to fill in the gaps.
 The event will be moderated by Dr. Claudine Bonner of the Sociology Department at Acadia University.
 Panelists include Sylvia Parris-Drummond, CEO of the Delmore Buddy Daye Learning Institute, and author and researcher of African Nova Scotia history Tony Colaiacovo.